Guggul Gum – An Extremely Powerful Herbal Supplement For Acne Yet A Mysterious One Too

 • Impure blood.

 One scripture claims that guggul gum kindles agni, the digestive fire.
-There are few studies available on digestion, but one on mice above found that guggul gum reduced inflammation in the colon.
+There are few studies available on digestion, but the one on mice from earlier showed reduced inflammation in the colon.

-As for other areas of acne-related health, there’s also evidence that guggul gum resin in its many forms is a decent source of antioxidants.
-The 1994 study on cholesterol above, the one which observed a 12.5% decrease in LDL, also observed a 33.3% decrease in overall oxidative stress.
-33.3% is a pretty huge reduction in the overall quantity of free radicals floating around your bloodstream.
+There’s also evidence that guggul gum resin is a decent source of antioxidants, as the 1994 cholesterol study from earlier observed a 33.3% decrease in overall oxidative stress.
+That could be a massive reduction in the free radicals floating around your bloodstream.

-Guggul gum contains a wide variety of compounds as well as guggulsterone, myrrhanones, and myrrhanols; there’s also diterpenes, lignans, ferulic acid, and more.
-Many of those have strong antioxidant properties when they occur in other foods, like coffee.
+Guggul gum contains numerous compounds in addition to guggulsterone, myrrhanones, and myrrhanols; there’s diterpenes, lignans, ferulic acid, and more.
+Many of those have strong antioxidant properties when found in other foods, like coffee.

 The verdict – is guggul gum recommended for acne?

-There’s great evidence that this yellow coloured tree resin can slash acne, though not conclusive evidence, as we have only two studies.
-A group of 10 is a fairly small sample size, but the group of 30 from the second study was larger.
+This yellow coloured tree resin has two promising studies for acne.
+Neither are conclusive, as a group of 10 is a fairly small sample size, but the group of 30 from the second study was larger.
 In both cases, the results (68% reduction and excellent improvement in 30%) were very promising.

-On the other hand, guggul gum was thought to be the touchstone of cholesterol lowering remedies, but it later turned out to increase LDL.
-One possible scenario is that the shocking benefits are all a smokescreen; guggul gum might be no better for acne than a serving of fruit or vegetables.
+On the other hand, guggul gum was thought to be the touchstone of cholesterol lowering remedies, but more recent studies have been mixed.
+This and this study actually found slight increases in “bad” LDL cholesterol.
+The shocking benefits for acne could also be a smokescreen; guggul gum might be no better than a serving of fruit or vegetables.

-If the 10 and 30 acne patients were all highly deficient in antioxidants, and that’s a likely scenario because almost all acne patients are, then any antioxidant-containing substance whether it be a pomegranate or sweet potato could have pushed them over the edge back into clear skin territory.
+For example, if the 10 and 30 acne patients were all highly deficient in antioxidants, then pomegranate or sweet potato could have pushed them back into clear skin territory just as effectively.
+Guggul gum wouldn’t be unique at all.

-Because guggul gum isn’t fully researched and thus could contain some nasty surprises, I won’t officially endorse it, but it definitely beats overrated scams like chlorophyll (supposed to purify the blood and liver), which doesn’t even have a shred of evidence behind it.
+Because guggul gum isn’t fully researched and thus could contain some nasty surprises, I won’t officially endorse it, but it definitely beats overrated scams like chlorophyll (claims to purify the blood and liver).

 Dosage, and any side effects?